Our History

 December 2010

-Philanthropist.org hosts its first Annual Philanthropist Party fundraiser with over 200 world leaders at Harvard’s Peabody Museum of Archaeology and Ethnology.
+Philanthropist.org hosts its first Annual <The Philanthropist Party> Fun-raiser with over 200 world leaders at Harvard's Peabody Museum of Archaeology and Ethnology.

-philanthropist.run begins a Purple Dot campaign to bring awareness and raise money for platform operations.
+The Philanthropist Party celebrates America's 250th Birthday by launching a Purple Dot advertising campaign and new philanthropist.run website to bring awareness and raise money for platform operations.